 Meet the Team

-Jasmine Slocum, BCaBA, LaBA - Assistant Behavior Analyst
+Jasmine Slocum, BCaBA, LaBA - Supervisor of Behavior Services

 Jasmine attended the University of Hawaii and transferred to Missouri Western State University where she graduated in 2019 with a degree in General Studies with a minor in business and psychology.
 She later attained her Applied Behavior Analysis Post Baccalaureate Certificate in 2021.
 Jasmine then passed the board exam and became the BCaBA in December of 2021.
 Jasmine has worked with Association of Group Homes and Nodaway County Services since 2017.
 She began as DSP and moved her way up to different management roles.
 Once her degree was obtained she began her role in the behavior department as a Support Mentor and later a Crisis Technician.